New York bill targets Amazon's use of productivity quotas - NewsBreak

 The legislation mimics a similar bill that was signed into law last year in California.
 State lawmakers in Washington and New Hampshire have also introduced similar bills.

-In New York, Amazon workers in the New York City borough of Staten Island are attempting to get recognition by the company following union victory in April.
-But Amazon has filed objections to the election with the National Labor Relations board, seeking to overturn the labor win and schedule a new election.
+In New York, Amazon workers in the New York City borough of Staten Island are attempting to get recognition by the company following their union victory in April.
+But Amazon has filed objections over the election with the National Labor Relations board, seeking to overturn the labor win and schedule a new election .

 In Alabama, Warehouse workers in the city of Bessemer voted 993 to 875 against forming a union in March.
 The federal labor board said that 416 challenged votes could potentially overturn that result.
 A hearing to go through the challenged ballots has not been scheduled.